sylab/fomo/README.md

 FOMO is a non-datapath cache admission policy that operates in two states: *insert* and *filter*, allowing cache insertions in the former state, and only selectively enabling insertions in the latter.
 Using two simple and inexpensive metrics, the *cache hit rate* and the *reuse rate of missed items*, FOMO makes judicious decisions about cache admission dynamically.

+## Quick Start

+ 1. Run `make` from root directory of the project to compile `cache-sim`.
+ 2. Run `cache-sim` with `./cache-sim lru 10 basic -f example.trace`.

 ## NOTE

-This repository contains work for a program called `cache nucleus` that has since not received updates.
+This repository contains work for a project called `cache nucleus` that has since not received updates.
 It contains several different algorithms including __`FOMO`__ and whose simulator (`cache-sim`) was used to test algorithms against a series of traces.

-The list of supported algorithms are as follows:
- - FOMO (a wrapper around different algorithms)
- - m\* (a wrapper around different algorithms)
- - LRU
- - ARC
- - LARC
- - LIRS
- - mARC

 The `dm-cache-policy` part of this project may not work and there are currently has no intentions to support this beyond the scope presented.